neurongraph/slidex/docs/SOLUTION_DESIGN.md

 - Single-user local application
 - No containerization
 - Local database and storage
-- Development server with Flask
+- Development server with FastAPI

 ### Production Considerations
 - Not designed for production deployment